 Lewy body dementia (LBD) is a progressive condition.
-The average life expectancy after receiving a diagnosis appears to be 5–8 years.
+The average life expectancy is around 5–8 years following a diagnosis but can be up to 20 years.
 There is no cure for LBD, but treatment can manage the symptoms.

 According to the

 LBD is a progressive disorder of the brain that

 It typically first appears in people aged 50 years and older, but the symptoms can sometimes begin at a younger age.

 Lewy body dementias affect an estimated 1.4 million individuals and their families in the United States.

 LBD is the overarching term for two related conditions.
 If a person has LBD, they either have dementia with Lewy bodies (DLB) or Parkinson’s disease dementia (PDD).